Treadmill running: what you need to know

 Treadmill speeds for beginners

-If you’re relatively new to running, the treadmill can be great in helping you progress.
-We suggest doing a 30-minute treadmill run:
+If you’re relatively new to running, the treadmill can be an excellent place to build up your fitness in a safe and controlled environment.
+To begin with, we suggest doing a 30-minute treadmill run:

 - 5-minute walking warmup